nicoleqc/nicoleqc/README.md

 I also enjoy working with open data to understand what’s happening across Latin America.
 I’m especially interested in projects around trade and socio-economic development in the region.

-Always learning, always improving, and always finding ways to make days a little better.
+Always learning, always improving, and always finding ways to make things... and days a little better.

 Feel free to reach out :)